State of Our Union

 * Increase in the number of sick days.

 * A comprehensive study to enhance public and personal safety, that includes:

 - Professionalizing the Juvenile Halls;

-- High risk offender assignments (both juvenile and adult) and specialized cases in all units - field, camps, halls, and transportation; and
+- Instituting a bonus for all high risk offender assignments (both juvenile and adult) and specialized cases in all units - field, camps, halls, and transportation; and

 - Establishing a DPO III position to serve as a Training Officer, or to handle highly complex and specialized cases under AB 109 and SB 678 programs.